salan223/SphereMovie/doc/sprint1/standups.md

 # Standup 5 - November 21st, 2024
 ## Murtaza Hussaini
-  1. Worked on
+  1. Worked on ensuring secure handling of sensitive data using environment variables for MongoDB credentials.
-  2. Commit to
+  2. Commit to support team with backend debugging during integration.
-  3. Done by
+  3. Done by End of Sprint 1.
   4. No blockers

 ## Karishma Maharjan